 [The stream is slated to start at 11:30 a.m.
 ET.
 Please refresh the page if you do not see a player above at that time.]

-New York Gov. Andrew Cuomo is scheduled to hold a briefing Monday to update the public on the coronavirus outbreak as the state moves forward with reopening efforts.
+New York Gov. Andrew Cuomo is holding his final daily news conference Friday as the state moves forward with its reopening plans.

 On Wednesday, Cuomo announced Friday would be his last daily news briefing and that he will only hold future briefings when necessary.
 The state has slowly reopened for business in phases.
 New York City is set to begin its phase two reopening on Monday, which would allow for in-store retail, hair salons, barbershops and some office spaces to reopen with modifications.